-How To Groom A Dog With Long Hair?
+The Steps That Show How To Groom A Dog With Long Hair

-When bathing dogs with long hair, to keep the hair from getting matted, it is a good idea to start bathing the dog top to bottom.
-The water is poured from the top to the bottom and the dog shampoo is also applied in the same manner.
-The fingers can be gently used during shampooing to remove any debris that has been caught up in the hair.
-Use a detangler cum moisturizing conditioner after the shampoo.
-Dry the hair using a soft and large absorbent towel wrap it around your pet to absorb the extra water.
-Any dog will shake away the water and this will help to lift up the hair.
+Start by pouring water from the top to the bottom and applying dog shampoo in the same manner.
+Use your fingers to gently remove any debris that has been caught up in the hair.
+After shampooing, use a detangler cum moisturizing conditioner.
+Dry the hair using a soft and large absorbent towel, wrap it around your pet to absorb the extra water, and let your dog shake away the water to lift up the hair.

-The dog’s hair can be allowed to dry by itself or a hot air blower can be used.
-They can be even made to lie near a heater or the heat vent of an appliance to get the hair dried.
-Long-haired dogs would need at least two or three hours for the coats to become dry.
+The dog’s hair can be allowed to dry by itself or you can use a hot air blower or a heater to speed up the process.
+Long-haired dogs may take two to three hours for their coats to become dry.

-As part of the grooming procedure, you can trim the hairs that grow around the toe-pads.
-Long hair can pose a problem when they run and cause them to slip.
+Trim the hairs that grow around the toe-pads to prevent slipping.
 Use special dog nail clippers to keep the toe nails from getting too long and sharp.

 Part a section of the hair, hold it down with one hand and comb the rest till it is smooth and free of tangles.
 Do the same after parting and holding down another section.
 A little amount of conditioner can be applied to each layer to moisten it.
 This will help to avoid breakage and maintain the coat in good condition.

-The best time to apply medication and clean the dog’s ears is when the dog’s coat gets dry and prior to brushing the coat.
-The flea/tick medication is applied along the spine of the dog and this is evenly distributed when the coat is brushed.
-Cleaning the ear regularly prevents ear mites and infections of the ear.
-When cleaning your long-haired dog’s ears it is recommended that you use cotton balls dipped in a solution of witch hazel which are gently swabbed inside the ear.
-Do not venture too deeply inside the ear canal.
+Apply flea/tick medication along the spine of the dog and distribute it evenly when the coat is brushed.
+Clean the dog’s ears regularly with cotton balls dipped in a solution of witch hazel.
 Clean every nook and corner where the ear-mites tend to hide.
-The hair inside the dog’s ear can be removed gently with the help of tweezers.
+Remove hair inside the dog’s ear gently with the help of tweezers.

 Fluffing is done when you need to make your dog ready for a show.
 Prior to fluffing the hair, ensure that the hair does not have any tangles.
-To fluff up the hair, brush from the bottom to the top and use a brush with soft bristles for the purpose.
-After you complete brushing in the opposite direction, start all over again by brushing down from the feet, all the while trying to retain the fluffiness.
-Your long-haired pet is now fully groomed and ready for a show.
+Brush the hair from the bottom to the top, using a brush with soft bristles.
+After brushing in the opposite direction, start all over again by brushing down from the feet, all the while trying to retain the fluffiness.

 Use dog grooming clippers to groom the hair on the dog’s face.
 Run the clippers on your palm to ensure that it does not cut the skin.
 Move the clipper gently along the sides of the face.
 Hold the muzzle gently while doing this.
 For a short-hair groom, use the clippers at an angle.
 For a long-haired groom, keep the clippers flat.